Age in Place Consultation

 Central New Jersey, Monmouth County New Jersey

 It’s important to perform a home assessment to understand how seniors or individuals with disabilities use his or her environment within the home.
 The types of home modifications for the elderly and disabled can differ widely depending on their specific disabilities, special needs, or situation requirements.
+Our solution providers are CAPS certified, and plan for any modifications before our Handicap Remodeling Contractors in New Jersey begin the construction work.

 While seniors can weigh the options of a home remodel against moving to an assisted living facility or apartment, disabled individuals of all ages may want to remodel or purchase an older house.
 The renovation costs for this type of home may prove less expensive for an individual who intends to remain in the home for years to come, and our quality of work ensures top-notch home renovations at the best price.
 We can provide a free estimate for a kitchen remodel, new bathroom, or laundry room renovations.